WoTTsecurity/agent/docs/examples/simple-webapp/README.md

 This will create a secure reverse proxy that redirects incoming traffic on port 8443 to the WebApp we started earlier in the first session (listening at localhost:8080).
 This will also automatically secure the service using mTLS.
 Hence, this means that not only is the connection encrypted and secure, it also doubles as a replacement for credentials since we can cryptographically identify the device making the request.

 By default, the example will allow all clients with a valid certificate signed by WoTT to make connections to the device.
-If we want to lock down the service further, we can for set a policy such that only a given device can access it using:
+If we want to lock down the service further, we can for set a policy such that only a given device can access it using the same ghostunnel command as above but replacing `$$ {CONNECTION_POLICY:---allow-all} $@` with :

 ```
-$ export CONNECTION_POLICY='--allow-cn=givendevice.d.wott.local'
+$ CONNECTION_POLICY='--allow-cn=givendevice.d.wott.local'

 ```
-and then follow it up with the tunnel command from above.

 ## Setting up the client